vegaprotocol/specs/specs/0026-amends.md

     Bids: 200@1005 GTC (OrderID V0000000001-0000000001)
 ```

-Unlike the message sent for a new order or a cancel, the amend message will only contain the fields that can be altered along with the `orderID` which is used to locate the original order.
+Unlike the message sent for a new order or a cancel, the amend message only contains the fields that can be altered along with the `orderID` which is used to locate the original order.

 # Reference-level explanation